Atunje/wallet/README.md

 A simple laravel package for wallet implementation.

 This package can basically be plugged into a laravel project and it will handle wallet transactions.
+It allows for a user to have multiple wallets that can be given different names.

 ### How to install
 Install via composer